GabrielOnDelphi/Delphi-LightSaber-CoreLib/README.md

 - etc

 **ccAppData.pas**
    Application-wide functions:
-- Get application's system/appdata folder  (Example: c:\Users\UserName\AppData\Roaming\AppName\System\)
+     - Get application's appdata folder (the folder where you save temporary, app-related and ini files)
-- Get application's INI file  (Example: c:\Users\UserName\AppData\Roaming\AppName\AppName.ini )
      - Get application's command line parameters
-- Detect if the application is running for the first time in this computer
+     - Detect if the application is running for the firs this in a computer
      - Application self-restart
      - Application self-delete
      - etc

 **ccStreamBuff.pas**
      Buffered file access (VERY fast reading/writing to a file).